assemble-engineering/detour/README.md

 # detour

-User interface for managing redirects that are hosted in a .toml file of a Github repository, typically used with Netlify.
+User interface for managing redirects that are hosted in the netlify.toml file in the respective Github repo.
+The netlify.toml file is used by Netlify to handle multiple features with redirects being one of them.
+Netlify does not have a UI for redirects, the Detour app is built as the custom redirect app to allow users modify without having to work in the Github repository directly.
+Authentication is handled through Netlify Identity https://docs.netlify.com/visitor-access/identity/.

 # Table of Contents